 The Dannebrog, as the Danish flag is known, was first acknowledged in 1219 and remains the oldest state flag still in use in the world by a sovereign state.
 While it’s not the oldest flag to have ever existed, it holds the Guinness World Record for being the oldest continuously used national flag.

-The Danish Monarchy is older than the Danish flag.
+One of my favorite little-known facts about Denmark’s royal family and monarchy: the Danish Monarchy is older than the Danish flag!
 Gorm the Old established the monarchy in 935 AD, continuing through to the present day.
 Originally an elective monarchy, it became hereditary in the 17th century and by the 19th century evolved into a constitutional monarchy.
 The current monarch is Queen Margrethe II.

 #30: Bluetooth is named after King Harald Bluetooth